omkarcloud/google-maps-scraper/advanced.md

    ```bash
    python run.py
    ```
 4. You will see a popup notification with the heading "A service is available on port 3000".
-In the popup notification, press the **"Open Browser"** button to open the UI Dashboard in your browser
+In the popup notification, click the **"Open Browser"** button to open the UI Dashboard in your browser

    ![open-browser.png](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/open-browser.png)